davidlab8/post-install-config-/README.md

 </p>

 <h1>osTicket - Install Configuration</h1>
-This tutorial outlines the install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial is a step by step guide on the install configuration of the Osticket help desk ticketing system.

 <h2>Video Demonstration</h2>